 Yes!
 Take a look at the reviews from our October 2020 webinar with two Canadian healthcare professionals!
-IMMT was able to simulcast course videos and live instruction over a Zoom meeting.
+IMMT provided live instruction over a webinar meeting.
 The healthcare professionals were able to practice on each other remotely from their location and Dr. Buck provided specific feedback through a laptop computer.

 We are supremely confident that our course instruction will provide the verbal, visual, and tactile education to allow the participant to develop competence (and eventual mastery) of thrust joint manipulation.
 We believe this so strongly that we would like to put the minds of potential participants at ease with regards to their investment.

 Therefore, IMMT will provide participants a 50% discount on their next course if they are unsatisfied at the end of their current IMMT seminar.
 This discount must be requested at the end of the current course and must be made in good faith.
 Please contact us for more information on this guarantee.

 Yes, IMMT has its course textbooks and videos available for purchase on our “Spinal Manipulation Courses” drop-down menu under “Course Products.”

 Some thrust manipulation seminars offered do not consider the audible pop important.
 We actually demonstrate that the current research literature favors cavitation, to say nothing of the importance that patients ascribe to it.

 Other seminars agree with us that the pop is important, but fail to provide the technical detail for course participants to achieve this consistently.
 As our course reviews indicate, the thoroughness of the instruction is where IMMT really distinguishes itself.

 To answer simply, yes.
 Of course, absolute safety cannot be guaranteed with any healthcare procedure.
 But, statistically speaking, thrust joint manipulation is just as safe or safer than other commonly used interventions such as therapeutic exercise or medications.